State of Compliance 2025: What Firms Need to Know

 Fraud and abuse are taking center stage; procedural violations are taking a backseat.

 This is a useful analogy for where enforcement seems to be headed.
-Regulators are expected to prioritize fraud and abuse cases over minor policy violations in 2025, but that doesn't mean compliance teams can ignore procedural risks.
+Recent enforcement patterns suggest a possible emphasis on abuse cases over minor policy violations, but that doesn't mean compliance teams should ignore procedural risks.
 Recordkeeping failures are still wrong.

 Clients are everywhere – and it’s making compliance more complex than ever.